 Green eggs and Dad.
-Cassowaries are shy, solitary animals that have complex breeding systems.
+Cassowaries are shy, solitary birds, with complex breeding systems.
 The males breed with one female, so the entire clutch is “his” and worth protecting.
 The nest is a simple indentation in the ground and quite inconspicuous in the gloom of the forest.
 Southern cassowaries lay three to five green-colored eggs.

 As in rheas and emus, it is the male cassowary that guards and incubates the eggs; he will guard the chicks and protect them from predators for about nine months as they learn to forage.
 By the time the young are independent, they are nearly full-grown and able to defend themselves.